Welcome to TJ's Gift Foundation

 Open to all grades.

-TJ’s Gift will be working various bands who will present a concert, along with their statements and beliefs about why they are not involved in drugs.
-TJ’s Story will be shared by TJ’s Mom and opportunities will be given for students to link themselves to TJ’s Gift through social media.
-All students will receive pledge cards and wristbands at the concert.
+A Concert open to all grades 7 – 12 students, free of charge.
+TJ’s Gift works with various bands who present a concert, along with their statements and beliefs about why they are not involved in drugs.
+TJ’s Story is shared by TJ’s Mom and opportunities are given for students to link themselves to TJ’s Gift through social media.
+All students receive pledge cards and wristbands at the concert.

 An annual "battle" to promote drug awareness in high schools, encouraging youth to make the right choice when it comes to drugs.
 Open to all garage bands in grades 9-12.